the-mixup/mixups-compendium/pvebis.md

 ## bis Lists by Raid Tier

-Your bis items in each raid tier (and especially pre-raid) are highly dependant on the amount of gold you have to spend and on the patch progression of the server you are palying on.
-Within each tier we will keep that information in mind and provide multiple options for vertain gear slots to accommodate.
+Your bis items in each raid tier (and especially pre-raid) are highly dependant on the amount of gold you have to spend and on the patch progression of the server you are playing on.
+Within each tier we will keep that information in mind and provide multiple options for certain gear slots to accommodate.
 There will also be non-optimal options listed that may be easier to obtain to get until you get your actual bis piece.

 ### Notes Key